Miccighel/MichaelSoprano/content/publication/conference-paper-sigir-2018/index.md

   several TREC collections we show that the topics selected on the basis of those evaluations are indeed more informative than random topics.'
-publication: '*Proceedings of the 41st International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2018).
-Ann Arbor Michigan, U.S.A, July 8-12, 2018.
+publication: '*Proceedings of the 41st International ACM SIGIR Conference on Research and Development in Information Retrieval.
 Conference Rank: GGS A++, Core A**'
 doi: 10.1145/3209978.3210108
 ---